janaplumm/jplu8728-tracker/README.md

 ## Introduction

-Podfetch is a **podcast tracking application** that helps people easily track their listening habits.
+Podfetch is a single-page **podcast tracking application** that helps people easily track their listening habits.
 Whether it's the classic comedy show, motivating self-help podcast or binge-worthy true crime series, Podfetch keeps them all in one place.

 With Podfetch, you can: